• Shop

 Did you know even babies are learning to sequence when they put sounds together to form words, and words together to form 2 word phrases?
 Sound and word order matter!
 As children get older they use sequencing to learn to read, write, and follow steps to complete an action.

-Sequencing is a foundational skill to many aspects of language, executive functioning skills, and other areas of academics.
+Sequencing is a foundational skill in many aspects of language, executive functioning skills, and other areas of academics.
 We use sequencing skills in all areas of life and don’t even realize it!
 You use these skills to follow multi-step directions, complete a math problem, break a big task into small tasks to complete, form complete sentences with correct syntax, or retell a story.

 Sequencing is a common area that children struggle with – if they don’t develop a strong foundation when they are young, it’s easy to get behind and have it affect many areas of their life.
 Sequencing difficulties can be a result of language deficits, executive functioning issues, or lack of attention skills.